Wedding Bar Options

 • Slow down bar lines and service

-• Create awkward or uncomfortable moments for guests
+• Create awkward moments for guests

 Groom being lifted by friends on the dance floor at the wedding reception.